ngcordoba/ngcordoba/README.md

 Functional Analyst and Front End Developer
 --------------------------------------

-* 🌍 I live in Argentina
+* 🌍 I live in Argentina.
+* 🔭 I am currently working as a functional analyst.
 * 🧠 I am currently learning ReactJS/Native, developing projects to improve my skills.
 * ✨ I love to investigate and learn about new things and i enjoy going to the River Plate Stadium 🐔
 * ✉️ You can contact me at [gabrielncordoba@gmail.com](mailto:gabrielncordoba@gmail.com)[](mailto:gabrielncordoba@gmail.com)